shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-By having that, the direction of `text-align` will be based on the page.
+By having this, the direction of `text-align` will be based on the page.
 [Demo](https://codepen.io/shadeed/pen/fb4e2f89ca23ab53f8b37112f027c85b?editors=1100)

-To make it easy to imagine the difference between `start` and `end`, I made the below mockup that shows that.
-The value `start` is equal to left in LTR and `end` is Right for RTL.
+To make it easy to see the difference between `start` and `end`, I’ve made the mockup below.
+The `start` value is equal to left in LTR, and `end` is equal to right in RTL.
 The same applies for `end` as well.

 ![](../../img/start-end.png)

-Now that you got a basic idea about how it works.
-Let's explore more examples and use cases for CSS Logical Properties.
+Now that you’ve got a basic idea of how it works, let’s explore more examples and use cases for CSS logical properties.

 ### Logical Padding
 ![](../../img/css-logical-padding.png)

-There is a search input with a search icon on the right.
-I should add padding for both left and right.
-The padding on the right is a bit bigger to avoid text being below the search icon.
+Suppose we have a search input, with a search icon on the right.
+We should add padding on both the left and the right.
+The padding on the right would be a bit bigger to prevent the text from dropping below the search icon.

 ```css
 .input--search {